koter84/wpSOL/README.md

 Yes, there is a settings-page where you can setup a redirect after login or logout and setup the Name the user gets in their profile and enforce that.

 ## Changelog ##

+### 1.1.7 ###
+* fix for disabling checkbox options on the settings page
+* return an error message to a new user when creating new users is disabled in settings

 ### 1.1.6 ###
 * checked for compatibility with wordpress 4.5